01 of 02

 - The next row is worked in the same manner but with the stitches slanting diagonally in the opposite direction.

 - Once all the Criss-Cross stitches have been completed, work the individual filling stitches with Continental, French Knots or other decorative techniques in alternating rows or slanted in the opposite direction of the row of Hungarian stitches.
-Usually a second color of stitching is worked in the resulting spaces between the rows; but this is the perfect area to use a specialty thread such as a metallic, or to add a seed bead.
+Usually, the second color of stitching is worked in the resulting spaces between the rows; but this is the perfect area to use a specialty thread such as a metallic, or to add a seed bead.